emaste/CIS-Benchmark/Services.markdown

 reduce the remote attack surface.

 ##### Audit:
-Run the following command to verify there is no output:
+Run the following command and verify there is no output:
 <pre><code># grep nfs_client_enable /etc/rc.conf</code></pre>